-In 1949, Nancy Carnegie Rockefeller created the Merry-Go-Round Clubhouse, a nonprofit day center for senior citizens.
-A pioneering concept at the time, the Merry-Go-Round provided seniors with a warm and welcoming source of nutritious meals, activities and the companionship of others.
-The endeavor attracted a steady stream of retirees, older homemakers and others, eager to remain involved and connected to their community.
+In 1949, Nancy Carnegie Rockefeller created the Merry-Go-Round Clubhouse, a non-profit day center for senior citizens.
+A pioneering concept at the time, the Merry-Go-Round provided seniors with a warm and welcoming source of nutritious meals, activities, and the companionship of others.
+The endeavor attracted a steady stream of retirees, older homemakers, and others, eager to remain involved and connected to their community.

-in 1980 to accommodate another floor, the non-profit Mews lives on today as a testimony to Mrs. Rockefeller's vision and compassion for others.
+Built in 1970, The Mews was the first senior living residence in downtown Greenwich.
+Enlarged in 1980 to accommodate another floor, the non-profit Mews lives on today as a testimony to Mrs. Rockefeller's vision and compassion for others.

 The Mews is a Fair Housing & Equal Opportunity Senior Residential Facility.